Franz Kamphaus: Münster

 Born in Lüdinghausen as the fifth child of a peasant family, Kamphaus achieved his Abitur from the Collegium Augustinianum Gaesdonck.
-He studied theology and philosophy at the University of Münster and the Ludwig Maximilian University of Munich and was ordained as a priest on 21 February 1959 by the bishop of Münster, Michael Keller.
+He studied theology and philosophy at the University of Münster and the Ludwig-Maximilians-Universität München, and he was ordained as a priest on 21 February 1959 by the bishop of Münster, Michael Keller.
 He worked as Kaplan (assistant minister) in Münster and Ahaus.
-From 1964 he was responsible for the diocese's Predigtausbildung (education for sermon).
+From 1964, he was responsible for the diocese's Predigtausbildung (education for sermon).

-Kamphaus earned a doctoral degree from the University of Münster in 1968 with the dissertation Von der Exegese zur Predigt. Über die Problematik einer schriftgemäßen Verkündigung der Oster-, Wunder- und Kindheitsgeschichten, on the topic of preaching about the biblical stories of Easter, miracles and the youth of Jesus.
-From 1971 he led the diocese's continuing education of preachers.
-From 1972 he taught pastoral theology and homiletics at the University of Münster.
-From 1973 he was also Regens (director) of the diocese's Priesterseminar, the seminary for candidates for the priesthood.
+Kamphaus obtained a doctoral degree at the University of Münster in 1968 with the dissertation Von der Exegese zur Predigt. Über die Problematik einer schriftgemäßen Verkündigung der Oster-, Wunder- und Kindheitsgeschichten, on the topic of preaching about the biblical stories of Easter, miracles and the youth of Jesus.
+From 1971, he led the diocese's continuing education of preachers.
+From 1972, he taught pastoral theology and homiletics at the University of Münster.
+From 1973, he was also Regens (director) of the diocese's Priesterseminar, the seminary for candidates for the priesthood.